-Since the founding of the McCulloch Center in 2004, our programs and initiatives have provided all students with a wealth of opportunities to CHANGE:
+Our programs and initiatives provide all students with a wealth of opportunities to CHANGE:

 Cultivate global awareness and engage across difference

 Harness knowledge for the solution of pressing global problems

 Appreciate how societies respond differently to common needs

 Nurture an ethic of responsibility for making the world more just and sustainable

 Gain understanding of global challenges, their origin and implications